Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Related Work

 \subsection{Graph Anomaly Detection}

-Graph anomaly detection has drawn rising interest, particularly as graph data becomes increasingly prevalent in complex real-world systems.
-Given the absence of ground truth anomaly labels, lots of research for GAD focuses on an unsupervised manner.
-Autoencoder has become a prominent paradigm in this domain, which hypothesizes that anomalies deviating significantly from the majority cannot be properly reconstructed by the decoder.
-DOMINANT \cite{ding2019deep} employs GCN as the backbone of the autoencoder and evaluates anomalies based on the reconstruction errors of node attributes and graph topology.
-Furthermore, AnomalyDAE \cite{fan2020anomalydae} adopts a dual autoencoder structure to capture the cross-modality interactions between topology and node attributes.
-GAD-NR \cite{roy2023gad} innovates by introducing neighborhood reconstruction to improve anomaly detection.
-In addition, contrastive learning is another prevalent self-supervised paradigm in graph anomaly detection.
-CoLA \cite{liu2021anomaly} firstly introduces node-subgraph contrast to identify anomalies based on the relation between nodes and their neighbors.
-Building upon this, ANEMONE \cite{jin2021anemone} incorporates node-node contrast to capture node-level anomalies.
-GRADATE~\cite{duan2023graph} further incorporates subgraph-subgraph contrast to explore subgraph characteristics.
+Graph anomaly detection (GAD) has drawn rising interest since graph-structured data becoming increasingly prevalent in complex real-world systems.
+Given the absence of ground truth anomaly labels, many GAD methods focus on an unsupervised manner.
+Autoencoder is a prominent paradigm in this domain, which hypothesizes that the decoder cannot properly reconstruct anomalies deviating significantly from the majority.
+DOMINANT \citep{ding2019deep} employs GCN-based autoencoder and evaluates anomalies based on the reconstruction errors of node attributes and graph topology.
+AnomalyDAE \citep{fan2020anomalydae} adopts a dual autoencoder structure to capture the cross-modality interactions between topology and node attributes.
+GAD-NR \citep{roy2023gad} further incorporates neighborhood reconstruction.
+Contrastive learning is another prevalent self-supervised paradigm in GAD.
+CoLA \citep{liu2021anomaly} firstly introduces node-subgraph contrast to identify anomalies based on the relation between nodes and their neighbors.
+Building upon this, ANEMONE \citep{jin2021anemone} incorporates node-node contrast and GRADATE~\citep{duan2023graph} incorporates subgraph-subgraph contrast to explore multi-level characteristics.
+Several studies also investigate anomaly detection across different levels of supervision \citep{chang2024multitask, xu2024lego, liudata, liu2024tgtod}.
 Despite the efficacy of these methods in anomaly detection, they are prone to biased decisions due to the neglect of sensitive attributes.
-To bridge this gap, we explore a novel problem of fair graph anomaly detection, aiming to detect anomalies impartially, without bias towards sensitive attributes, while maintaining accuracy comparable to existing anomaly detectors.
+To bridge this gap, we explore a novel problem of fair graph anomaly detection, aiming to detect anomalies impartially, without bias toward sensitive attributes.